 Where is your contact information?

 In most cases, contact information should be on every page.
 This is important both for the user and for search engine optimization.
-People often go straight to the footer for contact information, but we recommend also having a contact page.
+Users often go straight to the footer for contact information, but we recommend also having a contact page.

 Do you have a blog?